top of page

 Mild/Moderate (MM) Funding

 This level of funding provides services for children with Mild to Moderate delays in one area such as speech-language or motor development.
 This funding is available for a maximum of two years, one of which must be the child’s kindergarten year.
 The child must be registered in and be attending a preschool, daycare or community program for a minimum of 475 hours for the school year (September-June).
-MM children receive an IPP at the beginning of the year and an updated IPP at the end of the year.
+MM children receive an Individualized Program Plan at the beginning of the year and an updated IPP at the end of the year (no parent meetings required).

 Program Unit Funding (PUF)